demisto/content/Packs/GoogleChronicleBackstory/Scripts/ChroniclePotentiallyBlockedIPWidgetScript/README.md

-Notifies if the IP Address associated with the ChronicleAsset is potentially blocked or not.
+Notifies if the IP address associated with the ChronicleAsset is potentially blocked or not.
 ## Script Data
 ---